 Firstly, thank you so much for your ongoing support, and yes we would greatly appreciate your continued help.
 Once we have checked in with all our groups in the coming months, we will be in a better position to know what groups are still running in your new area and if they need new volunteers to join them.

-If you would like to get involved more immediately, you can also sign up to be involved in our telephone befriending service, call companions, more information can be found here.
+You can also sign up to be involved in our telephone befriending service, call companions, more information can be found here.

 Re-engage has a small team of staff and an amazing number of volunteers (c.14,000!), so we will need a phased approach to assist you in getting tea parties back up and running.

 If you or anyone in your group is willing to take on the group coordinator role, this could be a good way to get tea parties restarted quickly.
 This could be a temporary or permanent role, depending on how you feel.
 If you know of someone who might like to take on this role, please email firstname.lastname@example.org.

 Applications to call companions can be made online, over the phone or one behalf of a guest through our referrals pages.